idleninja/ldap_pw_spraying.py/README.md

+# LDAP Password Spraying
-# This script is intended for both blue and red teams but the idea was born from blue.
+This script is intended for both blue and red teams but the idea was born from blue.

 The script requires a list of users, passwords, ldap server(s) to authenticate against, and a domain name.
 It then loops through each password and user trying one password for each user in the list before continuing to the next password.
 It performs a LDAP simple bind authentication in a thread with a default queue size of 450 and prioritizes the quickest responding servers first.